atomicdata-dev/atomic-data-docs/src/schema/classes.md

 _URL: `https://atomicdata.dev/classes/Datatype`_

-A Datatype specifies how an `Object` value should be interpreted.
+A Datatype specifies how a `Value` value should be interpreted.
 Datatypes are concepts such as `boolean`, `string`, `integer`.
 Since DatatTypes can be linked to, you dan define your own.
 However, using non-standard datatypes limits how many applications will know what to do with the data.